celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 - __FNs/BNs manage a top-level index for _hash_ to _CAR block file_ mapping.__ Current DASing for LNs requires FNs/BNs
 to serve simple hash to data requests.
 The top-level index maps any hash of Share/NMT Proof to any block CARv1 file so that FNs/BNs can quickly serve DA requests.

+- __FNs/BNs addresses EDSes by `DataRoot.Hash`.__ The only alternative is by height, however, it does not allow block data deduplication in case EDSes are equal and couples Data layer with Header layer.

 - __FNs/BNs run a single instance of [`DAGStore`](https://github.com/filecoin-project/dagstore) to manage CAR block files.__ DAGStore provides both the top-level indexing and CARv2 based indexing per each CAR file.
 In essence, it's an